 How useful is the data you are collecting?
 Data collection is the foundation of any data-driven approach; the right data must be collected accurately and in abundance.
-In some cases, like medical device testing, data collection and preservation is required for compliance with regulatory standards.
-Data collection and analysis of data is the basis of quality improvement.
-It is safe to say, data collection is an extremely important element of any manufacturing business.
+In some cases, like medical device testing, data collection and preservation are required for compliance with regulatory standards.
+Data collection and analysis of data are the basis of quality improvement.
+It is safe to say.
+Data collection is an essential element of any manufacturing business.

 The Case for Automation

-While there are multiple types of data that are important to understand and feed the quality improvement engine, let‘s take a look specifically at process data and parametric data.
-Process data is data recorded to indicate the pass, fail, or visited result of an inspection or test step for example.
-Parametric data is collected from measurement instruments, like a power supply measuring 5 Vdc for example.
+While there are multiple types of data that are important to understand and feed the quality improvement engine, let‘s look specifically at process data and parametric data.
+For example, process data is recorded to indicate the pass, fail, or visited result of an inspection or test step.
+Parametric data is collected from measurement instruments, like a power supply measuring 5 Vdc, for example.

 - No human operator bias or dependence

 - No process interruption as data is collected electronically in parallel with the process.

 The dangers of not using an automated data collection system are numerous.
 Here are a few possible scenarios which result in sub-par product quality:

 - Product moves through a manufacturing step without the process result getting entered into the Quality Management System database (QMS)

 - The product which successfully passes a manufacturing step is entered into the QMS as a fail

 - The product which fails a manufacturing step is entered into the QMS as a pass